furudean/webchain/SPEC.md

 </html>
 ```

-In this example, the node has nominated three other nodes: `www.example.org` and
+In this example, the node has nominated two other nodes: `www.example.org` and
 `www.wikipedia.org`.
 They are now part of the webchain.

 ## A note on visibility